alinex/node-builder/README.md

 any language and generate HTML pages with the documentation beside the code.

-    > alinex-make -c doc                   # from within the package directory
+    > builder -c doc                   # from within the package directory
-    > alinex-make -c doc ./node-error      # or from anywhere else
+    > builder -c doc ./node-error      # or from anywhere else

     Create html documentation
     Done.